astronomer/docs/learn/airflow-setup-teardown.md

 </TabItem>
 </Tabs>

-To turn a task into a teardown task call the `.as_teardown()` method on the called task object.
+To turn a task into a teardown task, call the `.as_teardown()` method on the called task object.
 Note that you cannot have a teardown task without at least one upstream worker task.

 <Tabs
     defaultValue="taskflow"